Ad selection white paper

 - The ad server creates a list of all line items matching the targeting criteria.

-- The ad server selects the best line item to serve by scanning the list of eligible matching line items, starting with highest priority and working down until a line item is chosen to serve.
+- The ad server selects the best line item to serve by scanning the list of eligible matching line items, starting with highest priority and working down until it identifies the best candidate line item.

 - The ad server selects the best creative from within the selected line item.

-- The creative from the selected line item is served to the user.
+- The ad server serves the creative to the user.

 The sections that follow provide detailed information about each stage in this process.